What’s the best dirt bike for my child?

-Its the Lexus of bikes , I call it for dads with kids to ride or young riders that are big kids .
-It has kick stand like all the CRF ” ” F series bikes and is quiet to not scare young riders by you following them .
-This is key, you can’t help someone if you cant let go of your motorcycle .
-Below a pro rider showing this bike does it all.
+Its the Lexus of bikes.
+I recommend it for dads who want to ride with their kids, or for young riders that are big kids .
+It has a kick stand like all the CRF ” ” F series bikes and is quiet – it won’t scare young riders by you following them .
+The kick stand is key as you can’t help someone if you can’t let go of your motorcycle!
+Below, an advanced rider showing this bike does it all.

-Now for the Honda race bikes, the R after the ###
+Now, for the Honda race bikes – the ” R” after the number

-( Ages 12 and up recommended after 2 years of experience) These bikes have completely different engines and shocks then F type motorcycles and are for serious riding.
-Loud, Fast-quick ,no kick stand and lots of adrenine rush!
+( Ages 12 and up recommended after 2 years of experience) These bikes have completely different engines and shocks than F-type motorcycles and are for serious riding.
+Loud, Fast & Quick.
+No kick stand and lots of adrenaline rush!

-If you have access to a race track or lots of land then get one, if not you are just going to the hospital.
-You need experience to ride one safely, at least a couple of years or your just going to get hurt.
-These bikes are quick…quick… and does not matter the model size.
+If you have access to a race track or lots of land then get one.
+If not, you are just going to the hospital.
+You need experience to ride one safely, at least a couple of years or you are just going to get hurt.
+These bikes are quick…quick…quick and does not matter the model size.

 “The Kids Dream Bike “.
-It comes in small wheel and big wheel versions , we suggest when your good enough to ride one the big wheel version is better .
+It comes in small wheel and big wheel versions – I suggest when you’re good enough to ride one the big wheel version is better .
 More balance over jumps.
-This is a fast bike ,the lucky ones that get one, that I see can’t control it , they got it to soon.
-However taken to a track regularly they will master it and have a blast!
+This is a fast bike.
+The lucky ones that get one, that I see, usually can’t control it…meaning they got it too soon.
+However, taken to a track regularly they will master it and have a blast!

 Honda CRF 250R